Copper ibuprofenate

-Copper ibuprofenate is a chemical complex consisting of copper(II) and the chelate form of the anti-inflammatory drug ibuprofen.
+Copper ibuprofenate is a coordination complex consisting of copper(II) and the conjugate base of ibuprofen.
 The compound is prepared by the reaction of sodium ibuprofenate with copper(II) sulfate.

+Copper ibuprofenate adopts a typical Chinese lantern structure, as seen for many transition metal carboxylate complexes.
+X-ray crystallography reveals a polymer with a bonding motif very similar to that of copper(II) trifluoroacetate.

 It has been suggested that copper complexes of anti-inflammatory drugs are more active than the parent drug and produce fewer gastrointestinal side-effects.
 In 2008, a United States patent was issued for the utilization of ibuprofenate complexes (including copper ibuprofenate) as a wood preservative.